 - With whom are you sharing this information?

 - Can you trust all the people that see the information on your Twitter account?

 - Is the Tweet part of a larger conversation?

 Communicate and Respect Personal Boundaries

 Remind your students that not everyone has the same definition of what is private and what should be shared.

-If a student’s friend or connection has posted information they would prefer kept private, suggest students communicate with the person who posted the information and request it to be taken down.
+If a student’s friend or connection has posted information they would prefer be kept private, suggest that students communicate with the person who posted the information and request that it be taken down.
 Likewise, encourage students to be considerate and honor another person’s request for removal.
 Students can read this Twitter Support article to learn how to delete a Tweet.

 As teachers, you know teens say or write things that were not meant to be hurtful but that others found offensive or upsetting.
 Help teens evaluate whether or not something is okay to post by reminding them that if they wouldn't say it to the person's face, or out loud, they shouldn't say it online.

 Students are often not aware that what gets posted online can hurt feelings, affect offline relationships and even jeopardize future college and/or career prospects.
 The nature of the Internet makes erasing content very difficult.
 Talking your students through a hypothetical example highlighting this may prove beneficial.
 Some examples are below: